 picture 5 / Castle in Cochem / Image by Herbert Aust from Pixabay

-Maps of the Rhine (left) and Moselle (center) and a picture of where the two rivers meet
+Maps of the Rhine and Moselle (runs near Luxembourg) and a picture of where the two rivers meet

 Main: At 326 miles long, the Main is another significant tributary of the Rhine.
 There is plenty to see along this incredible waterway—the Imperial Castle of Nuremberg, the Altes Rathaus in Bamberg, the Eltmann nature preserve, the Old Main Bridge in Würzberg, Kloster Bronnbach in Wertheim, and Engelberg Abbey in Miltenberg.